 First you need to decide on the date that you can move into your new home and agree with all parties.
 This is particularly important if you have a place to sell and need to co-ordinate a date with the people moving into your existing home.
 Matching your dates will prevent you from having to pay for two properties.
-Should you be currently renting, you'll need to give your landlord a leaving date.
+Should you be currently renting, you will need to give your landlord a leaving date.

 If you are hiring a removal firm to move your belongings, obtain quotations from a number of firms and make a provisional booking.
 Some removers will also pack for you, which may be advisable.
 See the section on packing below.
-If you are looking to hire a van and carry out the move yourself, book it early and make sure your belongings are insured during transit.
+If you are looking to hire a van and carry out the move yourself, you should also book it early.
+Make sure your belongings are insured during transit.

-Before you move you'll need to contact all utility providers – electricity, gas, telephone and water – to arrange final bills and reconnection at your new home.
+Before you move you will need to contact all services – electricity, gas, telephone and water – to arrange final bills and reconnection at your new home.

 Start letting everyone know that you are moving.

-Approximately two weeks before you move start packing everything except necessities and last-minute items.
-Some removers will provide boxes, but remember that some removal firms will not take financial responsibility for breakages unless it has packed everything itself, leave the packing to the removers.
+Approximately two weeks before you move, start packing everything except necessities and last-minute items.
+Some removers will provide you with boxes for this, but if your removal firm will not take financial responsibility for breakages unless it has packed everything itself, leave the packing to the removers.
 Remember to have all the essentials to hand for moving day itself.

 © Copyright 2015 Lloyds Bank International